jonathanslenders/asyncio-redis/docs/index.rst

 Connection pooling
 ------------------

-Requests will automatically be distributed among all connections in a pool.
+Requests will automatically be distributed among all connections in a :class:`asyncio_redis.Pool`.
 If a connection is blocking because of --for instance-- a blocking rpop, another connection will be used for new commands.

 .. code:: python